Poeschl/Hassio-Addons/README.md

 On thoes addons will be not developed anymore.
 Feel free to fork them.

 * Docker Container Stats - Lightwight monitoring of all the running docker containers.
+* OWASP ZAP - A security testing tool with MITM funtionality.
+* mitmproxy - A simple MITM proxy to trace network requests.

 ## Installation